kenshih/guinea-pig-care-ios/README.md

 # guinea-pig-care-ios
-iPhone app providing an information source for proper care of Guinea Pigss
+iPhone app providing an information source for proper care of Guinea Pigs